CMB-HD/hdlike/README.md

 python test_hdlike.py
 ```

-You can also add a flag to test the lensed data, data including baryonic feedback effects, and/or include DESI BAO by running the following commands:
+The test code above assumes the input mock CMB-HD data contains delensed CMB spectra with no baryonic feedback and no DESI BAO.
+You can also add a flag to test the lensed CMB spectra, spectra including baryonic feedback effects, and/or include DESI BAO by running the following commands:

 ```
 python test_hdlike.py --lensed